-- 1. Research proposals can receive only provisional approval from the Institute in the absence of approval from any agency where you intend to recruit participants.
-If you have already secured the relevant consent, please enclose a copy with this form. - 2.
+- a.
+Research proposals can receive only provisional approval from the Institute in the absence of approval from any agency where you intend to recruit participants.
+If you have already secured the relevant consent, please enclose a copy with this form. - b.
 Where your application for ethical approval is rejected, you (and, where relevant, your supervisor) will be informed.
-The grounds for refusal will be outlined and will have to be addressed in your re-submission. - 3.
-Approved proposals will be retained in the Institute for 18 months after the research has been completed. - 4.
-The Institute is not primarily concerned with methodological issues but may comment on such issues in so far as they have ethical implications.
+The grounds for refusal will be outlined and will have to be addressed in your re-submission. - c.
+Approved proposals will be retained in the Institute for 18 months after the research has been completed. - d.
+The Institute is not primarily concerned with methodological issues but may comment on such issues as far as they have ethical implications.

-Appendix 15 Feedback Form for Staff/Postgraduate Researchers Institute Research Ethics Committee
+Appendix 15 Feedback Form for Staff/Postgraduate Researchers from the Institute Research Ethics Committee